2009 Taça da Liga final: Team selection

 Both clubs entered the 2009 Taça da Liga Final with players missing due to injury.
 Sporting CP were missing midfielder Marat Izmailov due to tendinitis in his right knee, as well as left back Leandro Grimi, who was undergoing an operation to his left knee.
 Benfica entered the final missing goalkeeper Marcelo Moretto, Quique Sánchez Flores' first-choice goalkeeper in the 2008–09 Taça da Liga.
 Moretto missed the final due to undergoing arthroscopic surgery to his right knee after he sustained an injury during a Benfica training session.
 Both sides going into the match, saw players who were doubtful for the final.
 Sporting's Hélder Postiga was a doubt for the final.
-Benfica's Rúben Amorim was also a doubt for the final after sustaining an injury in a league match, while Carlos Martins and David Suazo were also doubts.
+Benfica's Ruben Amorim was also a doubt for the final after sustaining an injury in a league match, while Carlos Martins and David Suazo were also doubts.
 These three players would train apart from the rest of the squad in order to be match fit for the final during the week building up to the match.

 Paulo Bento's squad selection for the final saw the presence of Hélder Postiga and Leandro Romagnoli who were doubtful going into the game.
 Paulo Bento's starting eleven saw him start with veteran goalkeeper Tiago ahead of Rui Patrício.
 Due to Leandro Grimi's injury, Pedro Silva would replace him in the left back position.
-Quique Sánchez Flores' squad selection for the final saw the inclusion of Carlos Martins, David Suazo and Rúben Amorim who were doubtful prior to the game.
+Quique Sánchez Flores' squad selection for the final saw the inclusion of Carlos Martins, David Suazo and Ruben Amorim who were doubtful prior to the game.
 Sánchez Flores' starting eleven saw him start Amorim and Suazo.
 Veteran goalkeeper Quim was selected ahead of José Moreira.
 Sánchez Flores also selected Miguel Vítor ahead of first-team regular Sidnei in the starting lineup.